BryanPMX/Entorno-35/cmd/seeder/README.md

 ## Notes

 - **Risk Thresholds**: Risk threshold data is NOT seeded by this tool.
-It should be stored in a configuration file (e.g., `internal/core/services/scoring_rules.go`) for Phase 2 implementation.
+The thresholds (stored in `RiskStrategy.json` or similar) should be loaded as configuration in Phase 2's scoring engine (e.g., `internal/core/services/scoring_rules.go`).
+These are static business rules and don't need database storage.
-- **Idempotency**: Running the seeder multiple times will update existing questions, not create duplicates.
+- **Idempotency**: Running the seeder multiple times will update existing questions, not create duplicates (uses Find-or-Create pattern).
+- **Transaction Safety**: Consider wrapping the entire seed operation in a transaction for production use if you need atomic updates.